Faculty & Staff

 “My purpose in life and at Legacy is to know God and make Him known.
 Whether it is through interactions with the students, teaching history, or conducting government conversations, in my daily conduct and conversations my heart’s desire is to make God known.”

-Sarah obtained a Bachelor’s degree in Psychology and Health from St. Cloud State University and studied Counseling and Student Personnel at Minnesota State University Mankato before finding a home in educational-based athletics.
+Sarah obtained a Bachelor’s degree in Psychology and Health from St. Cloud State University and studied Counseling and Student Personnel at Minnesota State University Mankato before finding a home in education-based athletics.

 Prior to joining the Lion Pride, Sarah embraced being a Washington Wildcat, Faribault Falcon, St. Cloud Husky and a Blake Bear!
 Being a part of each of those team identities has built a foundation for being both a team player and a team leader.
 Sarah believes strongly that involvement in activities outside the classroom enrich and balance the student experience.